 I prefer to start with either Edmunds where they allow you to contact up to 5 dealers at once or TrueCar where you can see your target car price instantly and anonymously.
 Most other services will only connect you with 3 or 4 car dealers.

 Regardless of which service(s) you use, you may need to enter multiple requests using surrounding zip codes to get all the quotes that you need.
 Try to keep your requests within 50-75 miles, but if you are comfortable driving over an hour to save several hundred dollars, then feel free to expand your range a little further.
-If you do submit more than one request or use more than one service, make sure you do not send multiple requests to the same dealership.
-All of these services will allow you to “uncheck” dealers if you do not want to send a second request to them.
+If you do submit more than one request or use more than one website, make sure you do not send multiple requests to the same dealership.
+All of these websites will allow you to “uncheck” dealers if you do not want to send a second request to them.